salesforce/query-focused-sum/multiencoder/README.md

 #### SummEval rouge metric

 The [SummEval](https://github.com/Yale-LILY/SummEval) implementation uses the original PERL script for computing rouge.

- To run this you will need to replicate steps 3-5 from the [previous section](#reproducing-experiments).
+To run this, you will need to first run the test script above, and then additionally run [`report_rouge.py`](../rouge/report_rouge.py) based on the generated predictions from the test script.
+You can see examples of this in steps 4-5 in the [Reproducing Experiments section](#reproducing-experiments).